JeffreyDeveloper/syringe/README.md

 ### Create a module
-Creating a module is as simple as creating a class that extends `Module` and override `configure` method The way to configure links is very similar to the way to configure bindings in  [Guice](https://github.com/google/guice)
+Creating a module is as simple as creating a class that extends `Module` and override `configure` method The way to configure bindings is very similar to the way to configure bindings in [Guice](https://github.com/google/guice)
 ```java
 import me.yushust.inject.bind.Module;
 import me.yushust.inject.bind.Binder;